tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/persistdata.md

 Let's see what the client application sees now, when it submits a user input into the smart contract.

 Connect the client application to node 1 with `node myclient.js 8081`.
-You should see following output from the smart contract.
+You should see the following output from the smart contract.

 ```
 You said 'hello'
 Thanks for talking to me 1 times
 ```

 Exit and run the client application again.
-This time you should see following output.
+This time you should see the following output.

 ```
 You said 'hello'